balena-os/takeover/README.md

 ssh-sessions will usually be disconnected.
 Logging to the harddisk does not make sense, as that device will be overwritten with balena-os during the migration process.
 For this reason you can specify a log device using the ```-l / --log-to``` option.
-You should use a device that is independant from the disk that balena will be installed on.
+You should use a device that is independent from the disk that balena will be installed on.
 Usually a secondary disk or a USB stick works well.
 The log device should be formatted with a *vfat*, *ext3* or *ext4* file system.
 It also makes sense to adapt the stage2 log level to see a maximum of information.
 This can be done using the
 ```-s / --s2-log-level``` option.
 Log levels are as given above.